top of page

 John King

-John King is the author of nine novels – The Football Factory, Headhunters, England Away, Human Punk, White Trash, The Prison House, Skinheads, The Liberal Politics Of Adolf Hitler and Slaughterhouse Prayer.
-The Football Factory was made into a film, directed by Nick Love and starring Danny Dyer and Dudley Sutton.
-His novella The Beasts Of Brussels appears in The Seal Club, a three-story collaboration that includes work by Alan Warner and Irvine Welsh, while his short stories have appeared in anthologies and magazines.
-He has been widely translated abroad.
+John King is the author of ten novels – The Football Factory, Headhunters, England Away, Human Punk, White Trash, The Prison House, Skinheads, The Liberal Politics Of Adolf Hitler, Slaughterhouse Prayer and London Country.
+The Football Factory was made into a film directed by Nick Love and starring Danny Dyer, Dudley Sutton and Frank Harper.
+He has written three novellas –The Beasts Of Brussels, Grand Union and Peekaboo Bosh – while his short stories have appeared in anthologies and magazines.
+His books have been widely translated abroad.

-John has written articles and reviews for a number of publications, and has a long-term interest in the small-press world.
-He publishes / edits Verbal, a fiction-focused 52-page journal that promotes new writing and includes an author interview in each issue.
-He has interviewed the likes of Alan Sillitoe, David Peace, Cathi Unsworth, Irvine Welsh and Dan Fante over the years.
+John has written articles and reviews for a range of publications, and he has a long-term interest in the small-press world.
+He publishes and edits Verbal, a fiction-focused 52-page journal that promotes new writing and includes an author interview in each issue.
+He has interviewed the likes of Alan Sillitoe, David Peace, Iain Sinclair, Michael Moorcock, Cathi Unsworth, Irvine Welsh and Dan Fante over the years.
 John also co-runs the Human Punk nights at the 100 Club on Oxford Street in Central London, reflecting a love of music that can be found in many of his novels.
 He lives in London.

 bottom of page